DO I NEED A WILL?

 WHO SHOULD I NAME AS BENEFICIARY FOR MY RETIREMENT FUND?

-It is easier to tell you who not to name: we generally recommend that you do not name your estate or a trust,unless the trust was specifically written for this purpose.
-People generally receive more tax benefits when they are named as retirement beneficiaries than estates or trusts.
+It is easier to tell you who not to name: we generally recommend that you do not name your estate or a trust, unless the trust was specifically written for this purpose.
+People generally receive more tax benefits when they are named as retirement beneficiaries than entities, such as estates or trusts.
 A surviving spouse is the most common beneficiary.
 Children are a good choice because they are younger and so can stretch out the tax benefits for a longer time.
-Charities also a good choice – and payouts to charities from IRAs are not subject to tax.
-Port City Legal recommends naming alternate beneficiaries as well, and reminds recently divorced clients to change their beneficiary designation from their former spouse unless they would like their ex to receive their retirement funds.
+Charities also a good choice – payouts to charities from IRAs are not subject to tax.
+Port City Legal recommends naming contingent (alternate) beneficiaries as well, and reminds recently divorced clients to change their beneficiary designation from their former spouse unless they would like their ex to receive their retirement funds.

 WHO SHOULD I NAME AS BENEFICIARY FOR MY LIFE INSURANCE POLICY?